 Are there any plans to release a 21st-anniversary edition of the album with bonus tracks etc.?

 We are doing a live version of the album which we are going to record on tour.
 We are going to record it at the Roundhouse in London.
 We are going to mix that after the tour and put it out.
-If people go on to our Facebook, they will be able to click on the link and pre-order the album.
+If people go on to our Facebook, they will click on the link and pre-order the album.

 What album by any artist or band would you like to see performed in its entirety?